 This year’s festival will be a hybrid, featuring virtual and on-site activities.
 These include self-guided trail walks and virtual tours and lessons, some led by staff at Alaska Maritime National Wildlife Refuge.

 Marsh Haven Nature Center, WI

-Experience Horicon Marsh, one of America’s great natural treasures.
-One highlight: a dusk-into-dark tour of critters that sing, call and dance as the sun sets on Horicon Marsh.
+The festival is on; its format is still uncertain.
+Horicon Marsh is one of America’s great natural treasures.
+One highlight in past years: a dusk-to-dark tour of critters that sing, call and dance as the sun sets.
 The tour is led by staff from Horicon National Wildlife Refuge.